RaulGT3/login-signing/README.md

 # login-signing
-#this is a simple login in and sign in page using html css and javascript to allow switching between loging and registration.
+This is a simple login in and sign in page using html css and javascript to allow switching between loging and registration.